pdroaq/pdroaq/README.md

-    - 🔭 I’m currently working on ...
+    - 🛒 I’m currently working in a Supermarket

-    - 🌱 I’m currently learning ...
+    - 🌱 I’m currently learning the basic of Frontend

-    - 👯 I’m looking to collaborate on ...
-    - 🤔 I’m looking for help with ...
+    - 🤔 I’m looking for help with everything - *in need of tips*

-    - 💬 Ask me about ...
-    - 📫 How to reach me: ...
-    - 😄 Pronouns: ...
-    - ⚡ Fun fact: ...
+    - ⚡ Fun fact: I already hugged the Faustão

 <br>